solo-io/ecs-mcdemo/README.md

 - `profile=ambient`: Specifies that we want to install Istio in Ambient mode.
 - `meshConfig.accessLogFile`: Logs all traffic for debugging purposes.
 - `dnsCapture=true`: Ensures that DNS traffic is captured by Ambient ztunnels.
+- `platforms.ecs.clusters`: Speciefies the list of ECS Clusters.

 ### Label the network: